Barty downs Rogers at Yarra Valley, Serena pulls out of semi

 American Williams never looked in any real danger of following Kenin through the exit door despite a tricky tie against her compatriot, the 39-year-old ramping up her serve when it mattered to get the job done.

-Williams attended a media conference and spoke to reporters about her next match with Barty but the WTA later confirmed that she has pulled out.
+Williams attended a media conference and spoke to reporters about her next match with Barty and there was no mention of her injury.

 “Serena Williams has withdrawn from the Yarra Valley Classic singles draw due to a right shoulder injury,” the women’s tour said on Twitter.